My Health Partner Logo

 Risk factors

-(Lack of exercise, smoking, diabetes, high blood, pressures, etc)
+(Lack of exercise, smoking, diabetes, high blood pressures, etc)

 Reduction in the diameter of the artery due to fatty deposits or spasms

-Imbalance between O2 supply and demand
+Imbalance between O2supply and demand

 Myocardial ischemia